SakshiMahajan899/oauth-authorization-server/README.md

 # OAuth Authorization Server

-This OAuth Authorization Server handles authentication and authorization for your applications.
+ - I createc this OAuth Authorization Server which specifically handles authentication and authorization for the bank application.
+ -  Two clients of bankapplication onboarded inside authorization server admin and user .
+ -  RBAC rules are also implemented for the client using scope.

 ## Table of Contents